-- For the Visual Studio options, you must specify the directory containing the database libraries, see page 42. - For the linker options, you must specify the name of the necessary database libraries, see page 50. - This ensures that the correct database libraries will be linked when the linker is called; see page 50. - You can use the Quick Start Kit to create a UTM database application, see page 298.
+- For the Visual Studio options, you must specify the directory containing the database libraries, see "Application programs in C and C++ (Windows systems)". - For the linker options, you must specify the name of the necessary database libraries, see "Compiling and linking the application (Windows systems)".

+This ensures that the correct database libraries will be linked when the linker is called; see "Compiling and linking the application (Windows systems)".

+You can use the Quick Start Kit to create a UTM database application, see "openUTM Quick Start Kit on Windows systems".
 The Quick Start Kit is supplied with openUTM.